 Our local law enforcement partner with our school to assist with safety and will ticket if necessary to protect our students.
 Modeling expected driver safety is essential and contagious!
 Be a role model for our children and other drivers.
 Accidents at this crosswalk can be prevented by following crosswalk laws and being an attentive driver, especially when our students are walking or bike riding to and from school each day.

 Scott is a neighborhood school, and we have many wonderful neighbors who support our school.
 However, a community concern is vehicles blocking driveways at the beginning and end of the day when drop off and pick up occurs.
 Please be respectful of our neighbors by refraining from idling (or parking) your car in front of any driveway while waiting in the parent loop line.
 Allowing space for driveway access for all property owners is important and helps us maintain positive relations with our friendly neighbors and demonstrates respectful driver etiquette.
 Also, vehicles cannot stop in the intersection where the stop sign is located south of your building.
 We are fortunate to have support from our local law enforcement to keep our students, community, and school safe, so please know these traffic violations could result in police issuing tickets.
 In addition, please follow road rules by parking in legal spots when needing to enter the building.
 Using other areas besides the drop off and pick up loop is strongly discouraged.
 Please follow our driving guidelines so pick up and drop off times are safe for everyone by preventing an unfortunate accident from occurring and helping us keep good relations with our neighborhood community members.
-Be sure to follow turn sign when exiting the loop.
+Be sure to follow the turn sign when exiting the loop.
 Vehicles must make a righthand turn only to keep traffic flow steady and to avoid an accident.
 Lastly, please keep in mind that our staff need to be on time to work to teach and support your child, so please allow staff access to the staff parking lot when they arrive to work each day.
 Thank you for your attention to these concern areas.

 We're excited that the Walking School Bus (see information below) is planning to start up at Scott School.
 Please consider this opportunity for your child to walk to school and get some fresh air, exercise, and make new friends by walking with a trusted adult.
 This will also benefit families by avoiding wait time in the parent loop line.